-From 31 December 2016 the Scottish Government is introducing a new licensing system for most air weapons in Scotland.
+On 31 December 2016 the Scottish Government introduced a new licensing system for most air weapons in Scotland.

-The new law is set out in Part 1 of the Air Weapons and Licensing (Scotland) Act 2015, which you can find here http://www.legislation.gov.uk/asp/2015/10/contents
+The law is set out in Part 1 of the Air Weapons and Licensing (Scotland) Act 2015, which you can find here

 This website sets out some of the main points of the legislation and answers many of the most frequently asked questions.
 It also provides more detailed guidance to the police and to air weapon users.

 Applications for air weapon certificates or permits should be made to the Police Service of Scotland.

 Application forms can be downloaded from the Police Scotland website.
 You can find them here:

 The police will decide your application and deal with any questions you have about the process in detail.
 You can find more information about the process on the "How to Apply" page of this website.

 From 31 December 2016 anyone who wishes to use, possess, purchase or acquire an air weapon in Scotland will need to have a valid Air Weapon Certificate, or a temporary permit such as a Visitor Permit, unless they are otherwise exempt under the legislation.